 What outcomes are sought and for whom?
-The outcome sought is for parking spaces to be available to the general public and accessible, whilst being financially sustainable.
+That all residents know how to raise a complaint about a Council service and can do so using their preferred method.
 Are there any associated policies, functions, services or procedures?
-The service is statutory.
-It must follow multiple legal standards.
-If partners (including external partners) are involved in delivering the service, who are they?
+Complaints procedures for staff If partners (including external partners) are involved in delivering the service, who are they?
 None